Eshu (collection): Legacy

+Some celebrities have worn looks from Eshu.
 Bjork wore the distressed denim ball gown from Look 32 in a photo shoot for the September 2000 issue of Vogue.
+Model Naomi Campbell wore Look 47 from Eshu, a slate-grey suit with single-breasted jacket and cropped trousers, to the opening luncheon of her 2024 career retrospective exhibition Naomi: In Fashion.

 Many designs from What a Merry-Go-Round (Autumn/Winter 2001) were reworked concepts from earlier collections, including Eshu.
-The hard moulded bodice continued to appear in McQueen's work, reappearing in It's Only a Game (Spring/Summer 2005) and In Memory of Elizabeth Howe, Salem, 1692 (Autumn/Winter 2007).
+McQueen revisited the hard moulded bodice in later collections, including It's Only a Game (Spring/Summer 2005) and In Memory of Elizabeth Howe, Salem, 1692 (Autumn/Winter 2007).

 Museum exhibits

 When McQueen and Leane participated in the Fashion in Motion series at the Victoria and Albert Museum (V&A) in 2001, they included accessories from Eshu as part of their presentation.
 Four items from Eshu appeared in the 2011 exhibition Alexander McQueen: Savage Beauty, originally at the Metropolitan Museum of Art: Look 7, the dress of beige leather with metal wire crinoline; Look 8, the nude synthetic dress with mud and wooden beads; Look 37, the dress of yellow glass beads and black horsehair; and Look 58, the coat of black synthetic hair.
 These were placed in the Romantic Primitivism section of the exhibit.
 Five accessories from the collection appeared in the Cabinet of Curiosities section: a silver-plated resin neckpiece, craftsperson unspecified, and four pieces of jewellery in silver by Shaun Leane – a nose bar, a tusk mouthpiece, a pair of hooped earrings, and a set of coiled neck rings.
 The exhibition Lee Alexander McQueen: Mind, Mythos, Muse, originally staged in 2022, featured a copy of Look 11 – the dress printed with the Wanda Wulz photograph – owned by the Los Angeles County Museum of Art.

 In 2013, a prototype bodice intended for the collection was sold at auction for £4,500.
 McQueen had commissioned leatherworker Delia Eccles to make the piece – made from fringed, interwoven red leather – from an original sketch.
 The design was reworked into the cream moulded bodice of Look 21, and the original red version was never used.
 Annabelle Neilson, a model and friend of McQueen's, died in 2018; in 2020, her collection of McQueen designs was auctioned, including a shift dress and a rabbit fur skirt from Eshu.